-A Morton College graduate with an associate's degree may register for a single course per semester at no tuition charge but must pay fees.
+A Morton College graduate with an associate degree may register for a single course per semester at no tuition charge, but must pay fees.
+Registration for the single course and applying for the Tuition Waiver must occur on the same day.
 Graduates cannot qualify for a tuition waiver for a course in which they are currently registered.
 This waiver applies to the fall and spring semesters only.
-It may not be used to audit a course.
+It may not be used when auditing a course.